 Organizations and users need help understanding and navigating these changing risks to fight against the rising tide of cybercrimes.

 OWASP, or the Open Worldwide Application Security Project, is an international non-profit focused on improving software security.
-Founded in 2001, OWASP is an open community with a membership in the tens of thousands to help organizations develop, obtain, maintain and manage trusted applications.
+Founded in 2001, OWASP is an open community with a membership in the tens of thousands.
+Together, the community helps organizations develop, obtain, maintain, and manage trusted applications.

 One of OWASP’s most ambitious and widely known projects is the OWASP Top 10, a regularly updated report outlining the ten biggest web application security risks.
 Their very own website describes it as a "standard awareness document for developers and web application security", and we can sum up its two main purposes: